izzymarc/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

-# 0x09.
-Web infrastructure design
+0x09.
+Design of Web Infrastructure

-## Description

-This project contains links to diagrams representing different web infrastructures.
-Its goal is to understand, on a very high-level, how web infrastructures are organized and what are their components.
+Overview
+This project includes a series of diagrams that depict various web infrastructure setups.
+The objective is to gain a broad understanding of the organization and components of web infrastructures.